atw1020/sente/docs/GTP/Private GTP Extensions.rst

 followed by the name of the command.
 Sente automatically adds formats the names of it's commands to match this pattern.
-Therefore, the echo command we have created oauth to be "echo_command-echo".
-We can conform this by running the "list_commands" command
+Therefore, the echo command we have created oauth to be "engine-echo".
+We can conform this by running the "list_commands" command:

 .. code-block:: bash